 Gelli monoprinting supplies

-I like this Speedball 4″ brayer I bought for using with my new Gelli plate.
+I use a Speedball 4″ brayer with my Gelli plate.
 It is made with soft rubber (they also offer a hard rubber version).
 It rolls just fine.
 I mention that because someone had problems getting their brayer to roll over acrylic paint.

-The only time I had a problem with it – it was a clear case of having too much paint on the gel printing plate.
+The only time I had a problem with a brayer there was a clear case of having too much paint on the gel printing plate.
 Yes, you can get too much paint there – and it won’t make a good print.
 If you want to see why – just try it.
 My paper ended up with some unattractive puddle marks.
 Sometimes less is better!
-Anyhow, I do recommend this 4″ brayer, in case you need one.

 The brayer picks up the colors from my gel printing paints, so at the end of a session, I scrub the brayer at the kitchen sink to get all the residual paint color off – and it comes out looking new again, every time.